ushinnary/ts-extensions/README.md

 1. Open your main file (e.g. `index.ts` or `main.ts`) to make it usable in a whole project
 2. Import the module you want to use (e.g `import 'ts-extensials/array/array.rust';`)
+3. To see all available extensions, check [Ready extensions list](./AvailableMethods.md)

 ## Code Examples